 The applicant (or household member) fills in this form with their treating health practitioner or support worker:

-- Application for special housing requirements (.pdf) or the accessible version of the application for special housing requirements (.doc).
+- Application for special accommodation requirements (.pdf) or the accessible version of the application for special accommodation requirements (.docx).

 4. Provide documents about the applicant (and any household member)

 Page two of the movable unit application form lists the documents you may need to include.